RamtinS/quiz-app-frontend/README.md

 - **Progress Tracking**: Users can track their progress and scores for each quiz they take.
 - **Feedback Channel**: Users can easily reach out to us with any issues or feedback through our feedback channel.

+### Prerequisites
+To run the program, these programs needs to on you device.

 ## Setup and Run

 1. Clone the repository